 To learn more about enabling bank transfers on your account, please see this article.

-When sending an invoice in Workiz, you will see the option to Let client pay with a bank transfer.
+When sending an estimate or invoice in Workiz, you will see the option to let your client pay with a bank transfer.
 You will need to select this option every time you want to allow a bank transfer payment for an invoice.

 To learn more about offering a bank transfer payment, please see this article.

-After sending your client a link to view the invoice on the Workiz client portal, they will see the option to pay with a bank transfer.
+After sending your client a link to view the estimate or invoice on the Workiz client portal, they will see the option to pay with a bank transfer.

 They will only need to select their bank from the list provided and then log in using their account credentials.